 There are some bad people who could pretend to be your friend.
 How do you know you can trust them?
 If someone tries to contact you, talk to your parents.

 Photos can give away more information than you think: there could be something in the background that gives away where you live or a school book with your full name on it.
 Also, silly pictures can always be shared and this could cause embarrassment.
-If in doubt, check with your parents before posting pictures
+It's a good idea to ask parents to check photos or videos before they are posted online.

 If you say something unkind about someone online you could find yourself in serious trouble.
 Messaging on the internet is not the same as talking face to face - there is a record of what you said on the computer and it’s very difficult to take your comments back.
 Secondary schools suspend children who criticise staff and other pupils on Social Networks.